-The VPP is a program established by OSHA in 1982 to recognize superior performance in safety and health.
+The VPP program was established by OSHA in 1982 to recognize superior performance in safety and health.

 The OSHA VPP is a partnership between employees and their bargaining units, management, and OSHA's Region IV, which promotes worker's safety through employee involvement.
 This involvement is a critical component in a robust and comprehensive safety program.